keroger2k/realtime-api/README.md

 ## 📞 Call Transfer Feature

-The AI can intelligently transfer calls to team members or departments.
+The AI can intelligently transfer calls to team members or departments using SIP REFER protocol.

 ### How It Works